 Martha Ann “Mattie” Boatright was born 04 Oct 1853 in Gentry County, Missouri, and died 04 Jul 1895 in Poolville, Parker County, Texas.
 She married (1) Richard Anderson Laffoon 18 Feb 1869 in Carroll County, Arkansas.
-She married (2) William Porter Parsley, son of Harvey Parsley and Martha Johnson.
+She married (2) William Porter Parsley, son of Harvy Parsley and Martha Johnson.
 He was born 1848 in Tennessee.
+Harvy Parsley fought on the confederate side of the civil war and died between 1861 and 1864.

 Allie’s father, William Porter Parsley (May 30, 1848 – Jan 2, 1922), was an Indian agent in Oklahoma who worked for the department of the Interior.
 According to Howard Murry, he wanted to marry an Indian girl, but it was against regulations.
 He proceeded to marry his Indian bride (both of her parents were of Cherokee descent), Martha Anne “Mattie” Luffoon Boatright (Oct 4, 1853 – Jul 4, 1895) in 1870 (she first married Richard Anderson Luffoon in 1869, who shortly thereafter married her younger sister!
 The story is likely a juicer, as my son Kile would say, but the details are lost in history.
 There is at least one record in Boatright documents that indicate that Mattie and her parents were in some way alienated after this occurred).